 1. Practice mindfulness.
-Studies have shown that mindfulness can have a dramatic effect in improving people’s mental wellbeing.
+Studies have shown that mindfulness can have a dramatic effect on improving people’s mental well-being.
 Mindfulness can help people to change the way they think and feel about their experiences, especially stressful ones and it’s therefore recommended as a useful treatment and tool to be able to cope.
-There are many great online course and apps.
+There are many great online courses and apps.
 These are my favourite:

 2. Take control.
 Look at what you can take control of and use practical skills to help manage stressful situations better.
 This includes writing lists, using time management, prioritizing what’s important and delegating wherever possible.

 4. Take up exercise.
-Exercise can be a great way to channel that extra energy release by the fight or fight’ reaction and stop us getting stuck in the state of high arousal.
+Exercise can be a great way to channel that extra energy released by the fight or fight reaction and stop us from getting stuck in a state of high arousal.
 It is recommended that we exercise at a moderate intensity for a minimum of 30 minutes, most days of the week.
 Exercise not only improves health and reduces stress; it also relaxes tense muscles and helps you to sleep.
 It also causes the release of endorphins into your bloodstream, making you feel relaxed and happy.